The WAM instrument

 Goal / WAM (Wave Analyser Module) aims to provide the first direct proof of lightning-like discharges in dust and wind storms on Mars' surface.
 Another goal is to observe radio waves propagating from interplanetary space to Mars' surface.

 Basic facts / WAM is a part of the MAIGRET instrument and consists of a spectral analyzer, that processes a signal from the magnetometer in the frequency range from 100 Hz to 20 kHz.
 The receiver is being built at the Department of Space Physics, Institute of Atmospheric Physics CAS.
+Mechanical parts are prepared in cooperation with the Institute of Scientific Instruments CAS.

 Mission / ExoMars 2020 consists of the robotic rover and surface platform.
 The main goal is to land the rover in a region with a high chance of observing organic materials, especially those from the early phase of the planet.